NOT JUST ANY KETO PUMPKIN CHEESECAKE THE BEST PUMPKIN CHEESECAKE BARS AROUND

 We purchased one for a whopping $0.99 this week which will end up roasted and stashed in the freezer for next season when I start my pumpkin recipe marathon again.

-In order to keep the pumpkin cheesecake bars gluten-free and low-carb we went with an almond flour crust but a thin one.
-It’s not as thick as the caramel cheesecake or lemon squares but you can most certainly make it as thick as you’d like.
+In order to keep the pumpkin cheesecake bars gluten-free, keto and low-carb we went with an almond flour crust but a thin one.

 We used a square spring-form pan for this recipe which I ended up chucking in the bin after we were done using it as the enamel was coming off and I didn’t want it to end up in my baking.